elledove/bae-frontend/README.md

-To run this app:
+To run this app(frontend):

-- First, from the terminal, launch yarn start or npm (See back end set up first!)
+- First, from the terminal, launch yarn start or npm start (See back-end set up first!)
 {This is said, with the assumtion that you have yarn or node set up on your local device.}
--This This launch the server set up under localhost:3000
+-This will launch the server on localhost:3000

+Enjoy!